Affordable Student Housing with GEC Living still available. More Information HERE.

 This is a community of prevention and support for those suffering from anorexia, bulimia, and other eating disorders.
 They provide residential care, a summer camp, online and in person support, and scholarships.

-WAVAW works to end all forms of violence against women.
+SSVSC serve women, trans, nonbinary, Two-Spirit, gender diverse, and sex working survivors.
 They provide services including a free 24 hour crisis line, 24 hour hospital accompaniment, a counselling program, support groups, victim services, educational outreach, and more.

 Canadian Mental Health Association (CMHA)